kirbydesign/designsystem/.github/CONTRIBUTING.md

 As with the [good issue](#issue), the good pull-request is closed in order to reduce clutter, when there is no need for it.

-Therefore if it is clear that the changes will not be merged to `master` - close it.
+Therefore if it is clear that the changes will not be merged with the main branch - close it.
 It can always be reopened if it was a mistake.

 ### Test